neovim/neovim/BUILD.md

 `zig build --system deps_dir` will enable all integrations and turn off dependency fetching.
 This requires you to pre-download the dependencies which don't have a system integration into `deps_dir` (at the time of writing these are ziglua, [`lua_dev_deps`](https://github.com/neovim/deps/blob/master/opt/lua-dev-deps.tar.gz), and the built-in tree-sitter parsers).
 You have to create subdirectories whose names are the respective package's hash under `deps_dir` and unpack the dependencies inside that directory - ziglua should go under `deps_dir/zlua-0.1.0-hGRpC1dCBQDf-IqqUifYvyr8B9-4FlYXqY8cl7HIetrC` and so on.
 Hashes should be taken from `build.zig.zon`.

 See the `prepare` function of [this `PKGBUILD`](https://git.sr.ht/~chinmay/nvim_build/tree/26364a4cf9b4819f52a3e785fa5a43285fb9cea2/item/PKGBUILD#L90) for an example.

+## Cross-compiling

+Cross-compilation is not supported, but we collect notes here for reference (improvements welcome).
+Also relevant for webassembly (WASM) build.

+- Set `NVIM_HOST_PRG` so that the docs and tags generation works without depending on the target binary.